-I’m a retired telecom engineer, NRA Endowment member, Extra Class Amateur Radio Operator (W∅TMW), Air Force vet and church Elder.
+I’m a retired telecom engineer, NRA Patron member, Extra Class Amateur Radio Operator (W∅TMW), Air Force vet and church Elder.
 I created this blog at the urging of some folks who think I have an occasional thought.
 A liberal friend once described me as “being just to the right of Atilla the Hun.”
 I thanked her for that description and told her I’d do my best to maintain her expectations.

 I’ve been listening to songs by the Celtic Women lately.
 In particular, one song—Isle of Hope.

 It’s a song about Ellis Island and the immigrants of the late 19th and early 20th Centuries.
 By coincidence, my father at age two, his parents and his five other siblings immigrated to the US via Ellis Island.

 I’ve visited Ellis Island.
 My parents and I took a trip and one stop was at New York.
 Dad had a nephew living in Manhattan.
 While we were there, we also toured the city and took a trip out to Ellis Island.

 This was in 1959, if I remember correctly.
 The island was closed during WW2 and when we visited, most of the buildings were needing repair.
 One small building housed the National Park Service staff and all the records of immigrants since 1892 when the Island opened.

 I remember my father going through the records for November 1904.
 I don’t remember the exact date but he found the entries of his family arriving via a German ship via Hamburg.
 The Park Ranger said that each country, at that time, had a quota—not of individual citizens, but by point of departure.
 That year, November 1904, the UK and Ireland had filled their quotas.
 Germany had not.
 Therefore, my father and his family entered the country from Hamburg and were counted against the German quota.